 Benefits of Using a Bluetooth Universal Remote

-Top 5 Bluetooth Universal Remotes for TVs in 2025
+Top 5 Bluetooth Universal Remotes for TVs

-1. Universal SofaBaton U2 Remote Control
+1. SofaBaton U2 Universal Remote

 2. Logitech Harmony Elite

-3. The Center for Caavo Control
+3. Caavo Control Center

-4. Philips Universal Bluetooth Remote Control
+4. Philips Bluetooth Universal Remote

-5. The smartphone-based BroadLink RM4 Pro remote
+5. BroadLink RM4 Pro (Smartphone Based)

 How to Set Up a Bluetooth Universal Remote with Your TV